theo-code33/airtable-connect/README.md

 This package is used to configure the Airtable integration for your project.

 ## New Features!
-In this version, you can now use the Personnal Access Token to connect your project to airtable (see the official documentation for Personnal Access Token https://airtable.com/developers/web/guides/personal-access-tokens).
-We can also retrieve only the completed datas with the ```completedOnly``` argument.
-Be careful, now we use object of arguments instead of multiple arguments (check [Usage section](#usage)).
+In this version, you can now use Airtable-connect packag in your Vite App.
+However, you can't use it in your nodeJS app.
+The feature will be added in a next version.
+You can also find some help of using this package in VSCode when you hover methods.

 ## Getting Started